 Market research shows that residential buyers are willing to pay \$100 to \$150 per SF.
 The broad range is due to the significant differences in the suitability of individual buildings for conversion (building depth, number of exterior walls with windows, ceiling heights and location).
 In addition, the potential of the inappropriate application of Inclusionary Zoning (IZ) to DowntownDC is casting a further cloud over the conversion with reductions in value by approximately \$250,000 per unit at 80% of AMI.
 The application of IZ to DowntownDC is inappropriate because there is no density to provide for the payment of the required affordable housing, which is the basis of the current IZ laws in DC.

-Thus, there is an office-toresidential funding gap that means no office-to-residential conversions will occur in DowntownDC at this time, particularly with the possibility of IZ applying to a conversion project.
+Thus, there is an office-toresidential funding gap that means no office-to-residential conversions will occur in DowntownDC to a conversion project.